thymeleaf/thymeleaf-docs/docs/tutorials/3.1/extendingthymeleaf.md

 **Scenario 3: creating your own template system**

-Now imagine your are creating a public website that allows users to create their own design templates for showing their content.
+Now imagine you are creating a public website that allows users to create their own design templates for showing their content.
 Of course, you don't want your users to be able to do absolutely everything in their templates, not even all that the Standard Dialect allows (for example, execute OGNL expressions).
 So you need